Brechtpd/Staremaster/README.md

 - **Codex orchestration:** Launch `codex resume --yolo` inside a worktree using `node-pty`, stream output to the UI, and stop sessions on demand.
 - **Tabbed UX:** Sidebar lists active worktrees; main pane splits Codex terminal output and a placeholder for diff tooling.

+## Codex CLI Requirements

+The in-app orchestrator shells out to the Codex CLI for every worker role.
+Make sure:

+- The `codex` binary is on `PATH`, or set `CODEX_BIN=/path/to/codex` before launching the app.
+- Per-role models/profiles are provided via `CODEX_PROFILE_<ROLE>` (e.g. `CODEX_PROFILE_ANALYST_A=analyst`, `CODEX_PROFILE_IMPLEMENTER=coder`).
+These feed into `codex exec --profile ...`.
+- Optional overrides:
+  - `CODEX_PROFILE_FALLBACK` supplies a default profile when a role-specific env var is missing.
+  - `CODEX_TIMEOUT_SECONDS` (numeric) terminates long-running Codex executions; defaults to CLI behaviour when unset.
+  - `RUN_REAL_CODEX_E2E=1` enables the gated Fibonacci end-to-end test (`npm run test -- --config vitest.e2e.config.ts`).

+Worker telemetry mirrors the applied model/profile so you can audit configuration from the Orchestrator tab.
+See `docs/orchestrator-worker-screenshots.md` for capturing updated screenshots of the configuration grid.

 ## Quality & Tooling

 - **Linting:** `npm run lint`